-My research during my teenage years led me to travel a great deal.
+When I was younger my research led me to travel a great deal.
 While I was travelling I explored various activities, martial arts and sports.
-This shifted into me learning how to be a personal trainer and working in London.
+This shifted into me learning how to be a personal trainer and to start working in London.
 All the while, studying ‘movement’ and learning anything from dance and Judo to weightlifting and circus arts.
 After accumulating injuries I decided I needed to know more about the body.
 And about health.

 Four years later I had a Masters in Osteopathy, a lack of physical movement in my life and a lot of choices to make.
 After much more studying, learning, practice and work – I am now based in South Korea.
 Working as an Osteopath, Trainer & Lecturer.

 I love to move, to wrestle, and to spend time walking in the mountains.
 I love moving and am open to trying and exploring new disciplines.

 I travelled all over the world and tried to learn from as many different movement disciplines as possible.
 From climbing mountains to boulders, to city landscapes.
 Parkour and a mix between bouldering and parkour in urban places lead to many misadventures.

 I learnt to meditate from many different sources: Two different Zen traditions; Tibetan & Bhutanese traditions; Vipassana (insight) meditation and secular mindfulness practice.

 I studied many martial arts to various degrees: Shaolin Kung-fu, Sanda, Systema, Freestyle Wrestling, Greco-Roman Wrestling, Judo and Brazilian Jiu-Jitsu.